Shauwn Mkhize

-Shauwn Mkhize, professionally known as Mam'Mkhize, is a South African socialite, businesswoman, philanthropist and television personality.
-She is known from her Mzansi Magic reality television series, Kwa Mam'Mkhize.
+Shauwn Mkhize, also known as Mam'Mkhize, is a South African socialite, businesswoman, philanthropist, television personality and convicted fraudster.

 Early life and education

 Shauwn Mkhize was born and raised in the village of Umbumbulu in KwaZulu-Natal under the care of her mother, Florence Mkhize who was an ANC veteran and anti-apartheid activist.
 She graduated with a Diploma in Accounting from ML Sultan Technikon now known as Durban University of Technology.

 Career

 Her career began in 1996 after she graduated with a Diploma in Accounting from Durban University of Technology.
 She went on to work in finance departments for numerous companies, but then went into business for herself.
 She started off with small projects from the local municipality which included feeding schemes, painting and construction work.

 Business

 She started a construction company Zikhulise Group, which is Black-owned and also has several businesses including Zikhulise Maintenance and Transport, Zikhulise Auto Recoveries and Inyanga Trading.
 She also owned the South African football club, Royal Eagles F.C.
-She is considered to be one of the most influential people in South Africa and an inspiration to women as she has been instrumental in breaking barriers for women in the corporate environment in South Africa.

-In October 2019, she was announced as the president of Royal AM Football Club formerly known as Real Kings.
+In October 2019, she took ownership of Royal AM Football Club formerly known as Real Kings.
+The club was expelled from the league in 2025 for financial misconduct and violating the league's constitution after the South African Revenue Service (SARS) issued a preservation order against the club over Mkhize's unpaid tax debts.

+SARS attached and sold a number of luxury cars belonging to Mkhize towards further settlement of the R37 million tax debt.
+Mkhize has also previously been convicted of tax fraud in 2005.

+In July 2025, Mkhize was unveiled as club president of Liswati club Mbabane Highlanders, rebranded as Mbabane Highlanders AM.
+In August 2025, her ownership of the club was confirmed.